 Has music helped to keep you connected in this age of quarantines, isolation, and shutdowns?

 Tell us about it in an original essay and you may be eligible to win a guitar and lessons – even if you have never played a note or plucked a string!

-Submit an essay in the month of April on how music serves as a peacemaker in your life and you may be this year’s recipient of a Grant A Guitar scholarship.
+Submit an essay in the month of April on how music has helped keep you connected to the people and beliefs that you hold most dear and you may be this year’s recipient of a Grant A Guitar scholarship.